 Finding time to workout is a challenge for moms.
 Finding time to train for a long race, well it might seem impossible.
 But with the right attitude and a few tricks, you too can cross the tape 13.1 miles later.

-On April 19th, I'm running the MORE Fitness Half Marathon to beat my PR of 1:50:00 and to celebrate my love of the sport and the blessing I have of fitness and health.
+I run half marathons to celebrate my love of the sport and the blessing I have of fitness and health.
 I am so, so grateful for the gift of strong legs.
-To celebrate, I love putting a few races on the calendar each year.
+To give myself running goals, I love putting a few races on the calendar each year.
 Half Marathons are the perfect distance for me--13 miles is both substantial and obtainable.
 While I am getting valuable, "me time" I'm also modeling behavior I want my girls to see: setting goals, valuing my health and honoring my gifts..
 As you can tell, happy place is on the road.

 I want you to find your happy place too.
 Maybe it's not 13 miles, maybe it's a 5K, or even a marathon (go get 'em girl) no matter, these tips still hold true.

 Mom Trends Tips for Training for Your First Half Marathon